President of The Friends of The Turnbull Library

 The Friends of the Turnbull Library publishes newsletters and an annual magazine to publicise the work of the Alexander Turnbull Library.

-We offer an annual Research Grant worth up to $20,000 in 2019 to scholars undertaking research in the collections of the Alexander Turnbull Library.
+We offer an annual Research Grant worth up to $20,000 since 2019 to scholars undertaking research in the collections of the Alexander Turnbull Library.

 Monthly public talks are held on the ground floor rooms of the National Library of New Zealand on the corner of Molesworth and Aitken streets, open to all.